 "Germany dominated possession and we had to chase down the ball rather than dictate play.
 That wasn't easy.
 We all know that Germany are a great team and can play some good football.

 "It was up to us to make sure we were well organised and had an answer to their attacks.
 We threatened a few times, but all in all we were not good enough.

 "They missed a few players and so did we.
 They were stronger individually, and we had to make up for that as a team.
 We were unable to do just that, though.

 "A draw was the right result in the end, but we shouldn't read too much into it."

-Netherlands resumes friendly action at home against Italy on Feb.
-6, 2013.
+Netherlands resume friendly action at home against Italy on February 6, 2013.